 Get the How-To: How to Make a Square Corn Husk Wreath

 Turn Pantry Staples Into Play Dough

-Get your little crafters help to whip up budget-friendly, colorful dough to keep little guests happily playing at the kids' table while the adults linger over coffee and dessert.
+Get your little crafters' help to whip up budget-friendly, colorful dough to keep young guests occupied at the kids' table while the adults linger over coffee and dessert.

 Get the How-To: DIY Fruity Play Dough

 Print our free template onto card stock, cut out the letters then attach them to strips of burlap for a rustic banner you can display anywhere.